cdgiessen/VulkanRenderer/README.md

 # VulkanRenderer

-C++17 Game Engine built ontop of the Vulkan Graphics API
+C++17 Game Engine built on top of the Vulkan Graphics API

 Used as a testing ground for learning various software techniques and solutions for engineering problems.